 I am currently an Assistant Professor in the Department of Criminology and Criminal Justice at the University of Maryland in College Park.
 Prior to joining the faculty at Maryland, I was a postdoctoral fellow at the School of Criminal Justice & Rockefeller College of Public Affairs and Policy at the University at Albany, SUNY, working with Shawn Bushway.
-As part of my post-doc, I am an embedded scholar in the Office of Justice Research and Performance at the New York State Division of Criminal Justice Services.
+As part of my post-doc, I was an embedded scholar in the Office of Justice Research and Performance at the New York State Division of Criminal Justice Services.

 I completed my Ph.D. at the Goldman School of Public Policy at the University of California, Berkeley in 2013.
 My dissertation uses applied econometric methods to identify the causal relationships between correctional policies and prison misconduct.

 A copy of my curriculum vitae can be viewed here.

 I was profiled by the Goldman School of Public Policy.
 The interview is featured on the GSPP webpage: here.

 I gave a brief description of one of my dissertation papers to APPAM Online at the 2013 Fall Research Conference in Washington, DC.